 View sub-folders

-this view is displayed by default in the My folders panel.
+Flat folder view this view is displayed by default in the My folders panel.
 The Flat folder view is a basic structure and you can click on any of the folder to view the media available in that folder.